MicrosoftDocs/cpp-docs/docs/standard-library/ambiguous-local-time.md

 {
     try
     {
-        // The following will throw an exception because the converted time could be interpreted as either
+        // The following will throw an exception because converting 1:30am local time to system time could be interpreted as either
-        // 1:30 EDT or 1:30 EST. Because which one to choose isn't specified for the conversion, an ambiguous_local_time
+        // 1:30 AM EDT or 1:30 AM EST. Which to choose isn't specified for the conversion, so an ambiguous_local_time
         // exception is thrown.
-        auto zt = zoned_time{"America/New_York", local_days{Sunday[1]/November/2016} + 1h + 30min}; // 1:30am is just before the transition from daylight saving time to standard time when the clocks go backward an hour.
+        auto zt = zoned_time{"America/New_York", local_days{Sunday[1]/November/2016} + 1h + 30min};
     } catch (const ambiguous_local_time& e)
     {
         std::cout << e.what() << '\n';